Pixelators4014/4014-docs/docs/programming/setup.md

 ## Sign Up For Github

-We use github to host our code and manage our project.
-You will need to sign up for a github account to contribute to the project.
-Here is [the sign up link](https://github.com/signup?user_email=&source=form-home-signup).
+We use GitHub to host our code and manage our project.
+You must sign up for a GitHub account to contribute to the project.
+Here is [the signup link](https://github.com/signup?user_email=&source=form-home-signup).

 ## Install Git